• Go to app

 To qualify for tax-free shopping, you need to spend at least 5,000 yen in a single store purchase on the same day.
 Start your shopping in popular areas like Ginza, Shibuya, and Shinjuku, which are dotted with "Japan Tax-Free Shop" logos.

-When you’re ready to check out, present your passport to receive the tax exemption — some stores will deduct the tax right away, while others will give you a refund form to process at the airport.
+When you’re ready to check out, present your passport to receive the tax exemption — some stores will deduct the tax right away, while others will give you a refund form to process at a tax-free counter or the airport.
 Make sure to keep all your receipts and tax exemption forms, as you'll need them when you depart.

 Japan Bic Camera Tax Free Shopping